 Our robust teaching program includes weekly audit and grand rounds, chapter review and basic science, and a clinical conference.
 Monthly, there are Chief's Rounds, Journal Club, and multiple other hospital-wide conferences, like the Tumor Board, that are open to your attendance.
 Research is actively encouraged within the residency, with over half of the completing chiefs having published papers or abstracts, and/or presented at regional or national meetings.
 Many of our faculty members have active research projects.

-Surgical teaching conferences are dedicated to your education and are provided each week in addition to the clinical conferences in oncology, gastroenterology and vascular disease that have interdepartmental participation.
+Surgical teaching conferences are dedicated to your education and are provided each week in addition to monthly clinical conferences in oncology, gastroenterology and vascular disease.

 - Vascular Conference:

 - Monthly Vascular Surgery Conference dedicated to discussion, diagnosis and indications for therapy and new endovascular procedures.

 - Daily morning report is held with the Trauma and Critical Care attendings and staff as well as a weekly Critical Care lecture series, which are dedicated to discussion, diagnosis and indications.

 - Friday morning didactic text review.
 Faculty members are drawn from the Medical Staff at Morristown Medical with occasional outside speakers.
 These lectures are integrated into a text review.

 - Friday morning didactic text and ABSITE review with both resident and faculty member presentations from across the Medical Staff at Morristown Medical.

 - Biweekly discussion led by residents, attendings, or the program director focused on landmark papers in general surgery or pertinent studies to know.